 To query the Barracuda Web Security Gateway for these statistics via SNMP, you must do the following in the SNMP Manager section of the BASIC > Administration page:

 - Enter the SNMP Community String.

 - Select the SNMP Version.
-The Barracuda Web Security Gateway supports both SNMP version v2c and v3.
-Select version v3 for more secure transmission.
+The Barracuda Web Security Gateway supports both versions v2c and v3.
+SNMP v2c queries and responses are NOT encrypted, so it is not as secure as SNMP v3.
+With SNMP v3, traffic is encrypted and you can set up access control for specified users with passwords.
+Barracuda strongly recommends using version v3.
 Version v3 provides the following options for additional security (make sure that the settings you select are supported by your SNMP monitor):

 - Authentication methods MD5 or SHA, where SHA is the more secure method.

 - Encryption methods DES or AES, where AES is the more secure method.